Is the difference between deep hedging and delta hedging a statistical arbitrage?: Hedging strategies

 \cite{horikawa2024relationship} claim that in a complete market model that admits statistical arbitrage, the difference between the deep hedging and the delta hedging strategies denoted by

 is a statistical arbitrage strategy according to risk measure $\rho$.
-We wish to further extend their study and examine if the trading strategy $\delta^{-}$ behaves like a statistical arbitrage in a GARCH-based market model.
+We wish to further extend their study and examine if the trading strategy $\delta^{-}$ behaves like a statistical arbitrage in more general incomplete market dynamics, using a GARCH-based market model as a representative candidate for illustration.
 In other words, we investigate whether the deep hedging approach typically incorporates a speculative arbitrage-like component aimed at exploiting the structure of the risk measure considered.